12. Chasing a Ghost

 MM, who was enjoying the back and forth, looked taken aback.
 “Well, I can answer any of your questions.”

-Marty smiled.
-“That is cool.
-Well, that’d be Oscar Pinero.
+Marty grinned, saying, “That is a cool idea Kevin.
+I like it.
+That’d be Oscar Pinero.
 He’s like my second in command and typically works the second shift and does most of our drawings.”

 “Does Oscar work tonight?”